iskochergin/AlgoScout/README.md

     "```python\n"
     "<complete code>\n"
     "```\n"
-    "No input parsing, no printing, no comments or explanations.
-Each snippet must provide a standalone function—e.g. `def z_function(s):` or similar—that returns the Z-array.
-Use diverse approaches (two-pointer, explicit window tracking, slicing, list comprehensions, while vs. for loops, etc.) and rename all variables in each variant.
+    "No input parsing, no printing, no comments or explanations. **Each snippet must employ a structurally unique approach**—covering both the classic two-pointer/window method and less-common styles (e.g. slicing, generators, recursion, list comprehensions, bitwise tricks, functional constructs).
+Rename all variables in each variant.
 Number variants 1–10."
 )

 PROMPT_Z_IO = (